FuzzyLitchi/FuzzyLitchi.github.io/transfeminity_at_ccc/index.md

 if you don't police amab's gender for fear of them being "one of the enemy", it turns out a lot of them have queerer genders than you might think. and you can learn a lot about gender from us.

+i thought it was pretty magical 💖 thanks to everyone who helped make it great